Open-EO/openeo-earthengine-driver/README.md

 After finishing work, you can stop the server by running `npm run down`.

+#### User management

+To manage the user accounts that are not authenticting through their Google Accounts:

-You can add a new user account by running `npm run adduser`.
+- Add a new user: `npm run adduser`
+- Delete a user: `npm run deluser`
+- List all users: `npm run users`

 ## Usage